Ali-Dakoumi/nextjs-primic-starter/README.md

 # For more exapmles and informations

-- visit this githube repo made by alex trost [a-trost-demo](https://github.com/a-trost/skyward-demo-steam)
+- visit this github repo made by alex trost [a-trost-demo](https://github.com/a-trost/skyward-demo-steam)